 To sum up, having an equal, diverse, and inclusive workplace is important for you and everyone around you.
 To achieve such a workplace, you need to start by attracting candidates from diverse backgrounds and showing them that your company is a safe, accessible and enjoyable place for them to be.

-For more help with creating inclusive job adverts, attracting diverse candidates, and being an accessible employer, check out our website or get in touch.
+For more help with creating inclusive job adverts, attracting diverse candidates, and being an accessible employer, check out our services for employers or get in touch.

 You can also post your accessible and inclusive job vacancies on our specialist job board designed for diversity.